- Why study at MITT

 After receiving a Letter of Acceptance, you must apply for a study permit.
 Official information on requirements can be obtained from an IRCC office in Canada, a Canadian Embassy or Consulate overseas and/or the IRCC website.

-Students who have been admitted to a post-secondary program must provide proof of a valid student permit at least 30 days before the start of the program.
-If a valid study permit cannot be presented by this time, admission will be automatically deferred to the next available intake.
+Students who have been admitted to a post-secondary program must provide proof of a valid study permit or Port of Entry Letter of Introduction (study permit approval letter) at least 30 days before the start of the program.
+If a valid study permit cannot be presented by this time, applicants can request a one-time deferral to the next available intake by emailing firstname.lastname@example.org (or email@example.com for English for Academic Purposes applicants).
+This request must be made at least 30 days prior to the start of the program.

 International students will be eligible to apply for a post-graduation work permit upon successful completion of a program at MITT.
 Click here for details.